-Mr. Kuehn has been the President of Astronics Connectivity Systems & Certification Corp. since its acquisition by the Company in 2017, and the President of Armstrong Aerospace,
+Mr. Kuehn has been the President of Astronics Connectivity Systems & Certification Corp. since its acquisition by the

-Inc. since 2018.
+Company in 2017.
 Prior to acquisition, Mr. Kuehn ran that business as President of Telefonix, Incorporated for eight years.
-Prior to that, Mr. Kuehn was employed with Verizon Airfone, previously GTE Airfone, where he spent over 25 years managing complex projects across numerous business units.
-Prior to that, Mr. Kuehn was involved in the management of civil and military aviation programs at MPC, Inc. Mr. Kuehn earned his undergraduate degree from Lewis University and is currently pursuing a graduate degree from Lewis as well.
+Mr. Kuehn has also served as President of Armstrong Aerospace, Inc. since 2018 and President of Astronics Aerosat Corporation since 2021.
+Mr. Kuehn earned his undergraduate degree from Lewis University and is currently pursuing a graduate degree from Lewis as well.